 What causes it

-Sudden onset of excessive gas in dogs is most commonly caused by changing the diet, scavenging in the trash, or eating inappropriate food items (eg, spoiled food).
+The sudden onset of excessive gas in dogs is most commonly caused by changing the diet, scavenging in the trash, or eating inappropriate food items (e.g., spoiled food).

 Intestinal parasites can also lead to digestive upset and bouts of flatulence in dogs.

 Long-term cases of flatulence are often caused by diets containing items that are not easily digested.
-Flatulence is also more common among dogs that swallow a lot of air during eating (eg, dogs that “wolf” their food).
+Flatulence is also more common among dogs that swallow a lot of air while eating (e.g., dogs that “wolf” their food).

 Overweight and sedentary pets are also more likely to develop chronic flatulence.

 Feeding your dog soybeans, peas, beans, milk products, or fatty or spicy foods commonly causes flatulence.
-Dairy products are especially a problem because adult dogs and cats are lactose intolerant and often experience digestive upset and flatulence when given milk, cheeses, or similar foods.
+Dairy products can be especially problematic because adult dogs and cats are lactose intolerant and often experience digestive upset and flatulence when given milk, cheeses, or similar foods.

 What does it look like